 The parliament assembly is in a period of suspension till January 2020 after its collapse in January 2017 due to policy disagreements.
 The Renewable heat incentive scandal which made Martin Mc Guinness resign and the issues centring on power-sharing relationships led to these strong policy disagreements.
 Sinn Fein refused to nominate a deputy First Minister and DUP and Sinn Fein (the power-sharing parties split).

 It’s sad to see that the parliament does not sit (as of February 2020) here as the building and the assembly rooms are magnificent.
-The tour guide will tell you all about history, architecture and political context of the buildings.
-If you aren’t taking the tour than some knowledge about N.I’s political situation will help.
+The tour guide will tell you all about the history, architecture and political context of the buildings.
+If you aren’t taking the tour then some knowledge about N.I’s political situation will help.

 Why is the Parliament Building on Stormont Estate and why is it referred to as ‘buildings’?